pedramhaqiqi/static-analyser-C/final/README.md

     Locally created strchr function that reads ther line from the right to find first occurance of char c.
 Returns a char* to that character.

 VAR *parse_by_comma(VAR *head, char *string, char *size, char *type)

+    Returning a new linked list head, that takes line of variables, given type and will append to the *head LL.

 VAR *parse_by_comma_array(VAR *head, char *string, char *type)
+    Retruning a new head of linked list, parses multiple variables on a line and appends to *head of linked list

+Many string manipulation and comprehendors such as:
+    void strip_star(char* line);
+    //Strip star from type or pointer
+    void strip_whitespace(char* line);
+    //Strip leading and ending whitespace
+    char* get_litteral(char* line);
+    //Grab string portion of string literall

+Print functions to output the result in the specified format:

+    void print_function_heap(FUN* head)
+    void print_global_vars(VAR *head)
+    void print_ro_vars(VAR *head)
+    void print_ro_vars_loc(FUN *head)
+    void print_function_stack(FUN * head)

+Statistics:

+ Total number of lines in the file:
+    *All lines including whitespace, exluding open and closed brackets

+ Total number of lines per functions:
+    *All functions listed with the number of lines per.

+ Total number of variables per function:
+    *All functions listed with the number of variables per.

 Thank you for reading this, hope you enjoy;
 Further documentation within source code.